chengzeyi/stable-fast/README.md

 Performance varies very greatly across different hardware/software/platform/driver configurations.
 It is very hard to benchmark accurately.
 And preparing the environment for benchmarking is also a hard job.
 I have tested on some platforms before but the results may still be inaccurate.
+Note that when benchmarking, the progress bar showed by `tqdm` may be inaccurate because of the asynchronous nature of CUDA.

 `stable-fast` is expected to work better on newer GPUs and newer CUDA versions.
 __On older GPUs, the performance increase might be limited.__